Cordylines and dracaenas have fabulous foliage for dramatic color and provide height and a look of the tropics to South Florida gardens.

 You can plant groupings of most of these plants very close together for upright plants.
 A few exceptions are Song of India and Black Magic.

-Song of India dracaena (dracaena reflexa) - pictured at left - has a
+Song of India dracaena (dracaena reflexa) - pictured above - has a

 swirling, meandering habit, but dracaena marginata, corn plant dracaena